Centroid-centered Modeling for Efficient Vision Transformer Pre-training: Abstract

 \section{Abstract}

-Masked Image Modeling (MIM) is a new self-supervised vision pre-training paradigm using Vision Transformer (ViT).
+Masked Image Modeling (MIM) is a new self-supervised vision pre-training paradigm using a Vision Transformer (ViT).
 Previous works can be pixel-based or token-based, using original pixels or discrete visual tokens from parametric tokenizer models, respectively.
-Our proposed approach, \textbf{CCViT}, leverages k-means clustering to obtain centroids for image modeling without supervised training of tokenizer model.
-The centroids represent patch pixels and index tokens and have the property of local invariance.
-Non-parametric centroid tokenizer only takes seconds to create and is faster for token inference.
-Specifically, we adopt patch masking and centroid replacement strategies to construct corrupted inputs, and two stacked encoder blocks to predict corrupted patch tokens and reconstruct original patch pixels.
-Experiments show that the ViT-B model with only 300 epochs achieves 84.3\% top-1 accuracy on ImageNet-1K classification and 51.6\% on ADE20K semantic segmentation.
-Our approach achieves competitive results with BEiTv2 without distillation training from other models and outperforms other methods, such as MAE.
+Our proposed centroid-based approach, \textbf{CCViT}, leverages k-means clustering to obtain centroids for image modeling without supervised training of the tokenizer model, which only takes seconds to create.
+This non-parametric centroid tokenizer only takes seconds to create and is faster for token inference.
+The centroids can represent both patch pixels and index tokens with the property of local invariance.
+Specifically, we adopt patch masking and centroid replacing strategies to construct corrupted inputs, and two stacked encoder blocks to predict corrupted patch tokens and reconstruct original patch pixels.
+Experiments show that our \textbf{CCViT} achieves 84.4\% top-1 accuracy on ImageNet-1K classification with ViT-B and 86.0\% with ViT-L. We also transfer our pre-trained model to other downstream tasks.
+Our approach achieves competitive results with recent baselines without external supervision and distillation training from other models.\footnote{Codes are available at \href{https://github.com/Cakeyan/CCViT_Public}{https://github.com/Cakeyan/CCViT\_Public}}